arwystli/imagepicker/readme.txt

 your files directory (configurable via Administer > Site configuration > File system) and all images will be saved in these directories depending on the name of user who is uploading images.
-You can change the default settings for imagepicker under Administer > Site configuration > Imagepicker
+After installation go to Administer > Site configuration > Imagepicker and select your preferences and Save Configuration.
+Also remember to go to Administer > User management > Permissions and set up permissions according to your needs.

 NOTE: Once you install Imagepicker module, it is not recomended to change Drupal's files directory path.
 But if you do so, please make sure, that you will